chamnap/chamnap.github.com/source/_posts/2012-05-27-reduce-if-else-statements.markdown

 subscription = 'premium' if condition
 {% endcodeblock %}

-- keep the if/else logic in fewer places
+- Keep the if/else logic in fewer places

 Wrap them in a function and reuse it where it is possible.
 Sometimes, it 's hard to extract it into function because they are slightly different.
 Try to write in general context, think about its behavior, and make it fit.

 If you feel you are doing too much `if/else`, go back one step why you are doing that way.
 Try to use the correct objects that fit to your scenarios.